Mamdani Millionaire's Tax: Let the New York Exodus Begin?

 Wealthy New Yorkers have reportedly had a lot to say about Mamdani’s proposed so-called "millionaire’s tax," and what would happen if his initiative were successful.

-For example, Billionaire John Catsimatidis, owner of a Manhattan-based grocery store chain, told The Free Press that he’d “consider closing our supermarkets and selling the business.”
+For example, billionaire John Catsimatidis, owner of a Manhattan-based grocery store chain, told The Free Press that he’d "consider closing our supermarkets and selling the business."

-Neil Blumenthal, the co-founder and co-CEO of eyewear company Warby Parker, told reporters, "I will never move from New York, but there’s a lot of other people that will and are leaving New York."
+Neil Blumenthal, co-founder and co-CEO of eyewear company Warby Parker, told reporters, "I will never move from New York, but there’s a lot of other people that will and are leaving New York."

 Andrew Cuomo, New York’s former governor and Mamdani’s political rival, joked before the election that if Mamdani’s proposal became law, "even I will move to Florida."